 Who We Are

 I founded The Confident Dog in 2009 with my wife, Dina.
-We live in a three-story house in Bedford-Stuyvesant, Brooklyn, which also serves as the home base for our training, boarding and pet care services.
+We live in Bedford-Stuyvesant, Brooklyn, which serves as the home base for our training, boarding and pet care services.
 We don’t believe in keeping dogs cooped up in cages, so our house is filled with lounging, snoozing, curled-up, barking, playing dogs.
-Either myself, Dina or one of our volunteers is constantly present to keep a watchful eye while also training the pups.
+Either myself, Dina or one of our daycare managers is constantly present to keep a watchful eye while also training the pups.
 Our home is their home, and that’s the way we like it.

 What We Do